 About K C Murdarasi

-I am a professional writer, mainly of children’s fiction and short fiction.
+I am a professional writer, mainly of children’s fiction and short fiction (although I’m also available for more commercial work on People Per Hour).
 My two e-collections of short stories, Office Life (and Death) and A New Year’s Trio, are available on Amazon, along with the very popular short story Running for Cover, which is also available free on Smashwords in various formats.

-I have written a couple of children’s novels (one of which, Leda, is on sale now), and my biography of St Augustine for children will be released in 2014.
+I have written a couple of children’s novels (one of which, Leda, is on sale now), and my biography of St Augustine for children, Augustine the Truth Seeker, was released in March 2014.
 You may have seen some of my stories in Prima (Feb 2013), Take a Break Fiction Feast (Sept 2012), the Imagining Scotland website (May 2011), The People’s Friend (Apr 10th, 2010), Ruthless Peoples Magazine (Oct 2009), and various other magazines and anthologies.

 I write non-fiction, too.
 Visit Suite101 for some examples, covering everything from film reviews to literature and philosophy to how to wrap a present .
 I co-authored a report on Living, Working and Spirituality in Glasgow.